Note: Carousel will only load on frontend.

 At the end of this day, participants should be able to:

-1. Recognize imaging findings to suggest different vascular, infectious and inflammatory diseases of the brain.
+1. Recognize imaging findings that suggest different vascular, infectious and inflammatory diseases of the brain.

 2. Select and suggest the appropriate imaging modalities for the different diseases or condition suspected.